Interstate 820: History

 The loop is often considered the most congested road in North Texas, with the interchanges at Rufe Snow Drive, Holiday Lane, and Denton Highway (US 377) being named the first, second, and third worst, respectively, in 2010.

 North Tarrant Express

-The North Tarrant Express (NTE) was a construction project that was supposed to add additional lanes, add high occupancy toll lanes, add continuous frontage roads, and reconstruct the interchange with I-35W and various other interchanges between I-35W and SH 121/SH 183.
-However, this plan was modified, with the additional mainlanes not being built, though TxDOT plans to widen the freeway by no later than 2030.
+The North Tarrant Express (NTE) was a construction project that was supposed to add additional lanes, high-occupancy toll lanes, and continuous frontage roads and reconstruct the interchange with I-35W and various other interchanges between I-35W and SH 121/SH 183.
+This plan, however, was modified, with the additional mainlanes not being built, though the Texas Department of Transportation (TxDOT) plans to widen the freeway by no later than 2030.
 The NTE began construction in October 2010 and was completed in June 2015.